 Click to continue to page 2: The Way Forward

 A pioneer in application security, Jeff Williams has more than 20 years of experience in software development and security.
-He is a founder and CTO of Contrast Security, offering a revolutionary application security technology that accurately identifies vulnerabilities at ...
+Jeff co-founded and is the CTO of Aspect Security, an application security consulting firm that provides verification, programmatic and training ...
 View Full Bio

 1 of 2